Marijuana Coming to a Pharmacy Near You

 Drugs from the pharmacy may not work as well, or might have addictive properties.
 Parents watching their kids suffer with seizures must feel so helpless and I am a mom myself so again, I understand all of this.
 My children are adults now, but if they were young and had seizures, I would never want to be judged for trying to help them or save their life by using cannabis.

 Don’t drive on it okay!
 Please stay off the roads and highways if you’re using it recreationally, reason being, it’s unsafe to you and others on the road.
 It can impair your reflex time and cause you to hurt (or kill) other people in a similar way to texting while driving, being distracted in an argument for example (or phone call), or driving while drunk or intoxicated with prescription pills.
-As a matter of fact, my brother-in-law Eric, died from complications that impacted his brain after a stoned young girl drove her car into his motorcycle.
-His suffering and brain damage persisted for years, and it was all brought on by getting hit by a girl who was impaired from marijuana, on a Florida highway after she rammed into him and his friend, killing his friend instantly 🙁
+As a matter of fact, my brother-in-law died from complications that impacted his brain after a stoned young girl drove her car into his motorcycle.
+His suffering and issues from traumatic brain injury plaguedy him for years, as well as his wife, daughter and caregivers. and it all occurred by getting hit by a young woman who was impaired from marijuana, on a Florida highway after she rammed into him and his friend, killing his friend instantly!! 🙁

-Florida sells pot by the way, this is relatively new.
+Florida sells pot by the way, this is relatively new for them.
 It is now decriminalized there and some counties in Florida have ordinances that legally permit you to have 20 grams or less.
 It depends on the county, and the officer who catches you with it.
-Even though Florida and many other states are more relaxed about cannabis, it is nothing like Colorado where it’s on pretty much every street corner!
+Even though Florida and many other states are more relaxed about cannabis, it is nothing like Colorado where it’s pervasive, and even allowed to be grown at home with some restrictions.

 You Have “Pot” Receptors